Leaked letter reveals Huawei threat to pull out of NZ

 Little has said on several occasions that legislation requires the GCSB alone to vet network upgrades, and that the Crown must be removed and neutral from the process.

-Bowater said this afternoon that the GCSB Minister had to ultimately approve any decision made by the agency to block 5G and that Little was obliged to "reflect on the broader economic impact ...
+Bowater told du Plessis-Allan that the GCSB Minister had to ultimately approve any decision made by the agency to block 5G and that Little was obliged to "reflect on the broader economic impact ...
 What we're saying is if you've got concerns about us, please tell us so we can address them."

 The leaking of Fan's letter (which is dated July 4), comes just days after Vodafone NZ confirmed, as expected, that it would use Finnish-based Nokia Networks for its 5G (fifth generation) mobile network upgrade, which will go live December.